ErnestoVivas/FiBEM/src/lookup_table_entites.md

 ## Lookup table

-To simplify coding and reduce string handling the entity types of the bes are represented by following indices:
+To simplify coding and reduce string handling the entity and relationship types of the bes are represented by following indices:

 | KEY | VALUE |
 | --- | --- |